 A variant of the n-back task, each trial consists of letters (b,d,g,t,v) presented in successive order.
 Subjects must press a button if the current letter matches the letter that occurred n trials ago (regardless of capitalization).
 N varies according to a staircase tracking method that increases as subjects accurately respond and decrease as subjects make errors.

-Definition contributed by JLi about one year agoNo relations have yet been associated. adaptive n-back task
+Definition contributed by JLi about two years agoNo relations have yet been associated. adaptive n-back task

 has been asserted to measure the following CONCEPTS